Guidelines for Storing Breast Milk

 Freezer or refrigerator?
 How quickly does human milk spoil?

 Freezing destroys some of the immune properties in human milk, so it’s best if your baby is given fresh milk–milk that has been expressed and then refrigerated.
-The chart in Storage Times for Human Milk tells you how long you can keep expressed milk at room temperature, in the refrigerator, or in the freezer.
+The chart in Storage Times for Human Milk (see below) tells you how long you can keep expressed milk at room temperature, in the refrigerator, or in the freezer.
 (Print this file and keep it on your refrigerator door!)

 Label each container with the date, so that you can use the oldest milk first and avoid needless waste.